 - East Bucas Grande: orange

-We’ve also marked the starting points for each of them.
+We’ve also marked the starting points for each route.

-We’re going to cheat a little here, but it’s possible you haven’t heard of this place and we want to spark your curiosity so you might dedicate 2–3 days to exploring.
-Dinagat is a group of islands in the same region as Siargao, and you can easily get there from Siargao either on a direct boat from Del Carmen or by taking a Dapa–Surigao boat and then Surigao–San Jose (more info in How to get to Dinagat).
+We’re bending the rules a little here, but you may not have heard of this place and we want to spark your curiosity so you might want to spend 2–3 days exploring it.
+Dinagat is a group of islands in the same region as Siargao, and you can easily get there from Siargao either by taking a direct boat from Del Carmen or a Dapa–Surigao boat and then Surigao–San Jose (more info in How to get to Dinagat).

-In a nutshell: in this part of the Philippines (which follows the same weather pattern as Siargao) you can do a couple of tours with landscapes very similar to those of El Nido and Coron but almost alone.
+In a nutshell: in this part of the Philippines (which follows the same weather pattern as Siargao) you can do a couple of tours with landscapes very similar to those in El Nido and Coron but with barely anyone else around.
 Seriously, we still don’t understand why it hasn’t become more famous.
-It’s true that tourist infrastructure is almost non-existent, but we promise that putting up with basic comforts is more than worth it.
+It’s true that tourist infrastructure is almost nonexistent, but we promise that putting up with basic facilities is more than worth it.

-You have all the information on the topic in Island hopping in Dinagat, but we can already tell you that the best thing is to do at least two tours with a night on one of the islands.
-Departing from Siargao, given boat schedules, you’ll likely need at least a couple of nights.
+You’ll find all the information in Island hopping in Dinagat, but we can already tell you that it’s best to do at least two tours and spend a night on one of the islands.
+If you’re coming from Siargao, you’ll likely need at least a couple of nights because of the boat schedules.

 Siargao guide

-This article complements our massive Siargao Guide, where you’ll find everything about where to stay in Siargao, how to get there to Siargao and where to eat in Siargao, among many other things.
+This article complements our complete Siargao Guide, where you’ll find everything you need to know about Best places to stay in Siargao, How to get to Siargao, Best restaurants to eat in Siargao, and much more.

-We hope this guide to Siargao’s island hoppings helped you plan your route around the island.
+We hope this guide to Siargao’s island-hopping trips helped you plan your route around the island.
 If you have any questions or comments, leave them below and we’ll reply as soon as possible.